cramanan/my-own-react/README.md

 const element = <h1>Hello World<h1>
 ```

-In order to use JSX, you first have to transcomile it using [Babel](https://babeljs.io/docs/) and its [@babel/plugin-transform-react-jsx](https://babeljs.io/docs/babel-plugin-transform-react-jsx) plugin.
+In order to use JSX, we first have to transcomile it using [Babel](https://babeljs.io/docs/) and its [@babel/plugin-transform-react-jsx](https://babeljs.io/docs/babel-plugin-transform-react-jsx) plugin.

-... , 3 elements:
+In the latest version, this Babel plugin needs 3 exported elements:

 -   The `jsx` function
 -   The `jsxs` function